piggggggggy/console-vue-query-devtools/README.md

 ## Background

-The official [TanStack Query Devtools](https://tanstack.com/query/latest/docs/framework/react/devtools) only supports Vue 3.x, leaving Vue 2.7 projects unsupported.
+The official [TanStack Query Devtools](https://tanstack.com/query/v5/docs/framework/vue/devtools) currently only supports **Vue 3.x**, which means **Vue 2.7** users cannot inspect or debug their query states with the native tooling.

-**Cloudforet Console**, an open-source cloud management platform frontend, is built using **Vue 2.7** and **TanStack Query v5**.
+However, [**Cloudforet Console**](https://github.com/cloudforet-io/console) — the frontend for the open-source Cloud Management Platform **Cloudforet** — is built with **Vue 2.7** and **TanStack Query v5**.
+This devtools project was born to fill the tooling gap in that context.

-This devtools project was created to address that limitation.
+Unlike generic devtools, this extension is **tightly aligned with Cloudforet’s queryKey architecture**, which namespaces queries by scope (`admin`, `user`, `workspace`).
+The panel UI reflects this policy directly, providing scoped tabs and filtered inspection.

-Unlike general-purpose devtools, this extension is tightly coupled with Cloudforet’s **queryKey policy and structure**.
+> 🛠️ **Note for Cloudforet contributors**:
-It reflects the **context-based queryKey system** used throughout the Console codebase, allowing visibility into `admin`, `user`, and `workspace` scoped queries with precise filtering and display.
+> This devtools was created specifically to support `cloudforet-io/console`.
+If you're contributing to that repository, this tool provides a consistent view into how queries are registered, cached, and grouped internally.

 ## Architecture